RapahelS/minecraft-gemini-ai-god-plugin/readme.md

     - the flash model can go below 20 and performs quite nicely with the rapid feedback
     - for a fast-feedback experience try setting both models to `gemini-1.5-flash` and try a rate of about `rate: 20` to `rate: 30`
     - do NOT use `gemini-1.5-pro` as the secondary model
+- custom voices: if you create a custom voice on speechify, you can find it's real id (not display name) using the `/aitest voice list p` command to use as the voice id

 ![game-play example photo 2](./demo_images/god_hates_me.png)